browserengineering/book/book/animations.md

 the composited layers.

-Compositing helps when different frames of an animation have the same composited layers, which can then be reused, and only change the draw display list.
+Compositing helps when different frames of an animation have the same composited layers, which can then be reused.
 That's the case here, because the only difference between frames is the `SaveLayer`, which is in the draw display list.

-A browser can choose what composited layers to create however it wants.
+How exactly to split up the display list is up to the browser.
-Typically visual effects like opacity are very fast to execute on a GPU, but *paint commands* that draw shapes---in our browser, `DrawText`, `DrawRect`, `DrawRRect`, and `DrawLine`---can be slower.[^many] Since it's the visual effects that are typically animated, this means browsers usually leave animated
+Typically, visual effects like opacity are very fast to execute on a GPU, but *paint commands* that draw shapes---in our browser, `DrawText`, `DrawRect`, `DrawRRect`, and `DrawLine`---can be slower.[^many] Since it's the visual effects that are typically animated, this means browsers usually leave animated